 As explained in Chapter 5.2.1, this CWA provides a methodological approach to support the matching of symbols and ensuring all relevant indicators are considered when deciding if symbols from different guidelines/standards can be translated.
-As symbols from one guideline/standard do not necessarily have an exact responding symbol in another guideline/standard, the correlation needs to be measurable.
+As symbols from one guideline/standard do not necessarily have an exactly responding symbol in another guideline/standard, the correlation needs to be measurable.

 Therefore, after mapping symbols, a definition indicator (DefInd) is calculated.
 This Indicator contains several definition factors (Df) and corresponding correction factors (Chapter 5.2.4).
-If a Df for both symbols is the same (e.g. same Type of audience), the factor is 1; if the Df is different, it is 0, and if it is not exactly the same, it is a value larger than 0 but smaller than 1.
-It is helpful to define discrete values for Df.
-Each definition factors in case the relevance of certain factors is more important than the relevance of others; the default setting for these factors is $c_1 = c_2 = \ldots = c_i$ .
+In case a Df is for both symbols the same (e.g. same Type of audience), the factor is 1, in case the Df is different it is 0 and in case it is not exactly the same, it is a value larger than 0 but smaller than one.
+It is useful to define discrete values for Df.
+Each definition factor is multiplied with a correction factor (c).
+These correction factors may be used to weigh the different definition factors in case the relevance of certain factors is more important the relevance of others, the default setting for these factors is $c_1 = c_2 = \cdots = c_i$.

-$DefInd = \sum Df_i c_i$
+$$DefInd = \sum Df_i c_i$$

-$0(no match) \leq DefInd \leq 1(exact match)$
+0(no match) \le DefInd \le 1(exact match)

-$0 \leq Df_i \leq 1$
+0 \le Df_i \le 1

-$\sum c_i = 1$
+\sum c_i = 1

+DefInd: Definition Indicator

+Df_i: Definition Factors